Abin-089/macos/public/markdown/about-me.md

 ## Biography

 Hey there!
-I am a PhD student at the [Computer Science and Engineering](https://www.eecs.psu.edu/) department of [Pennsylvania State University](https://www.psu.edu/).
-Previously, I received my master's degree in [Computer Science](https://www.bu.edu/cs/) from [Boston University](https://www.bu.edu/) and my bachelor’s degree in [Software Engineering](http://sse.tongji.edu.cn/) from [Tongji University](https://www.tongji.edu.cn/).
+I am Abin ,a computer science student at the [Toc H Institute of Science and Technology](https://tistcochin.edu.in/) under [KTU](https://ktu.edu.in/).
+Previously, I received my higher Secondary education from [St.Elizabeth Covent School](https://www.elizabethschoolvkd.com/) under [CBSE](https://www.cbse.gov.in/).

 I'm trying to find a balance between research and engineering.